Spiedyy/Spiedyy/README.md

 ### Hi there 👋

-I am Spiedy, Student at The Bit Academy of Purmerend
+I am Spiedy, Student at The Bit Academy of Amsterdam

 <!--
 **Spiedyy/Spiedyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.